 The Parties have entered into this Agreement with the express expectation that FERC will not contravene the provisions of Section 5 herein and will issue one or more Final FERC Orders that integrate the terms and provisions of Section 5 of this Agreement into the License Conditions for the applicable Projects.
 If, in making its decisions, the Commission determines that any of the provisions contained in Section 5 are not within its jurisdiction to enforce, the Parties request that the Commission expressly and clearly notify the Parties of this in its order.
-If the Commission does not expressly identify any of the provisions contained in Section 5 are enforceable by the Parties will proceed as though each of the provisions in Section 5 are enforceable by the Commission.
+If the Commission does not expressly identify any of the provisions contained in Section 5 as outside its jurisdiction, in reliance thereon, the Parties will proceed as though each of the provisions in Section 5 are enforceable by the Commission.